DC FanDome: See The Batman, Wonder Woman 1984, Justice League Snyder Cut and more reveals

-DC FanDome first half has come and gone, and revealed some spectacular new footage, including new footage from The Batman, Wonder Woman 1984 and The Justice League Snyder Cut.
+DC FanDome'sfirst half has come and gone, and revealed some spectacular new footage, including from The Batman, Wonder Woman 1984 and The Justice League Snyder Cut.
 The second part of DC Fandome follows on Sept.
 12.

 The event, aimed at fans of DC Comics, features online panels, cosplay, fan art and comics, as well as special events for kids.
 The devoted DC fandom will be especially excited for looks at some long-awaited DC properties.